o-ran-sc/nonrtric/docs/overview.rst

 A very simplified closed-loop rApp use case to re-prioritize a RAN slice's radio resource allocation priority if sufficient throughput cannot be maintained.
 Not intended to to be 'real-world'.
 * Repo: *nonrtric/rapp/ransliceassurance*

+More details available at the `documentation site <https://docs.o-ran-sc.org/projects/o-ran-sc-nonrtric-rapp-ransliceassurance>`__.